- 1 Top 10 Best Garage Heaters Compared

 As the Mr. Heater brand became and still is a name to reckon with in this industry, brands like Dr. Infrared heater and Dyna-Glo were also inventing their low-cost and consumer-friendly garage heaters.
 And with Modine, Heat Storm, and King Electric already in the picture, they contributed in developing technologies to cut out low-cost competition from China making the garage heating industry what it is today.

-You can find innovative, low-cost designs that include accurate thermostats, remote controllers, smart integration, and the combination of electric and radiant heat.
+Whether you want an electric, propane, or natural gas garage heater, you can find innovative, low-cost designs that include accurate thermostats, remote controllers, smart integration, and the combination of electric and radiant heat.
 With an aim towards reliability, efficiency, and comfort, we can say that these top brands lead the pack in modern-day garage heating.